At a Glance

 Live Loops and Sampler

-Logic Pro 10.5, Live Loops and Sampler are new, intuitive ways to use Logic Pro X.
+Introduced in Logic Pro 10.5, Live Loops and Sampler are new, intuitive ways to use Logic Pro.

 Live Loops lets users trigger cells in a grid.
 The grid can be made up of your own recordings, loops or samples, and are great for creating a full track from disassembled parts and disparate elements.
 You can add instant filters, gates and more using Remix FX, too, so you can customise sounds within the Live Loops setup.